tripledio/tripledio.github.io/_posts/2018-03-01-k8s-reverse-proxy.md

 For the demo to work we require a running kubernetes cluster.
 For demo purposes I'm using a [minikube](https://github.com/kubernetes/minikube) [^3] .

+{% highlight shell%}
+{% raw %}
-`minikube start --cpus 2 --memory 4096`
+minikube start --cpus 2 --memory 4096
+{% endraw %}
+{% endhighlight %}

-Run `minikube dashboard` to get to the kubernetes dashboard.
+Run {% ihighlight shell %}minikube dashboard{% endihighlight %} to get to the kubernetes dashboard.
 It should be empty.

 ### 2. Install Ingress implementation